 I’m waiting…(tap tap..twiddling fingers)

 Yeah.
 I know most of you probably looked before reading anything, and if you got here via Twitter, you already know what it is!

 OK..the macarons.
 At first I was going to make these pink circus cookies that I enjoyed as a child. but then decided on macarons becaause they’re so pretty and feminine.
-I wanted to make a dried cherry or cranberry mousse, buttercream, or cream cheese filling.
-When I looked for my dried cherries and cranberries, they were nowhere to be found; in other words, I will find them when I don’t need them.
+I wanted to make a dried cherry or cranberry mousse, buttercream, or cream cheese filling for them, but when I looked for my dried cherries and cranberries, they were nowhere to be found; in other words, I will find them when I don’t need them.
 Instead I found a bag of dried goji berries.
 Goji berries?
 Yes, I’ve heard of them, but where did they come from?

 I looked at the dried goji berries.
 Hmmm..they were similar in appearance to dried cranberries, and some were even pink, which fit perfectly into my macarons to honor Breast Cancer Awareness.
 I tasted one and it sort of tasted like a dried cranberry, albeit not as tart.
 OK, goji berries it would be.

 I made a paste by rehydrating the berries, then giving them a whirl in my mini-food processor with some orange zest, ginger, and a nice pinch of ground pink peppercorns.
 Well – goodbye pink – the goji berries turned a deep rusty color once rehydrated and broken down.
 No big deal; it’ll add contrast, right?
 I stirred the goji berry paste into some meringue buttercream (and now we have the color orange!), and that was that.
 It was delicious and paired really well with the sweet, vanilla bean flecked pink shells.